 We focus on the rules in the United States.
 They are not the most restrictive in the world, but they have been largely adopted by many countries.
 Plus, we fly mostly in the United States, sometimes Canada, so these are the rules we are most familiar with.

 In the United States, the FAA has authority over the air, but other departments may have rules on the ground.
 For example, you cannot fly in a National Park.
 Even if the FAA airspace is clear for you to fly, you will have to abide by the ground rules as well.
-These are serious as well, get caught flying somewhere that violates both ground and air no-fly rules and you could face large fines and jail time.
+These are serious as well, get caught flying somewhere that violates both ground and air no-fly rules and you could face large fines and even jail time.

 I know what you’re thinking, this is just a toy, why so many rules?
 Those of you that have flown hobby RC aircraft before may especially feel the pain of all these new regulations.
 Thing is, these flying machines are capable of putting cameras in places they do not belong, which is another consideration altogether.

 The most important reason for all these limitations, the FAA does not control the design of your drone, it is on you to stay below 55 lbs.
 The bottom end of that is 0.55 lbs as far as previous registration goes, but again, anything smaller than that still has to follow the rules.
 Now, while your palm sized drone would be sucked up and spit out of a large jet engine without notice, a 54 lb metal drone would decimate a smaller manned aircraft.
 Accidents happen with these things as well, a 54 lb drone dropping out of the sky from a couple hundred feet would kill a person on the ground.